khanmaster/ansiblewithvagrant/README.md

 - ```https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html```

 ## The best advantage of Ansible is that it is agentless, therefore we did not need to install Ansible or any dependencies on our servers/VMs and we still successfully ran various different commands on the servers from our Ansible machine.
+- ### Show time! quick excersise to practice some more Ad-hoc commands before we move onto Ansible Playbooks
+- Time 5-10 minutes
+- Run an Ad-hoc command in shell of all servers to find out the UPTIME of db server
+- Run an Ad-hoc command in shell of all servers to update and upgrade all packeges
+- TOP TIP- you can get help from above Ansible Doc link
+-
 - Now its time to move onto next level to create and use Ansible Playbooks

 # Ansible Playbooks